hero background image

 Workforce optimization

 Workforce management solutions equipped with ML algorithms can help distribute shifts and workload by processing sales data, employee availability and performance, labor laws, and overall labor budget and automatically generating shift schedules and task assignments.
+This provides retailers with the following advantages:

 Recommendation systems